-Students in an adult education charter school who are enrolled for at least 15 consecutive calendar days and receive 12 or more hours of instruction are considered engaged in the school's program.
-These students are included in all the categories of the AE PMF.
+Students in an adult education charter school who are enrolled for at least 15 consecutive calendar days and receive 12 or more hours of instruction during that 15-day period are considered engaged in the school's program.
+These students are included in all AE PMF categories.